7RU7H/Archive/Exfiltration/Data-Exfiltration/Data-Exfiltration-Over-TCP-Sockets.md

 # Data Exfiltration with - TCP Sockets

-Easy to detect as reliant on non-standard protocols only useful on network with no known secruity products.
+It uses the [[Transport-Layer-TCP]] protocol, but is easy to detect as reliant on non-standard protocols only useful on networks with no known secruity products.

 1. Attacker listening over TCP/8080
 2. Client connect to TCP/8080